kuv2707/PacMan-JS/README.md

 It is a simple game of Pacman

-I have implemented the server too, and a login functionality Hi-score for a user is stored in window.localStorage
+I have implemented the server too, and a login functionality The hiscore of the user is also stored in the database

 ## How to set it up: